pettingers-org/flockblock/README.md

 See baremetal file for step-by-step process from a fresh Pi OS install.

+Operational notes:
+The learn switch (momentary) should be held until the learn LED starts flashing,
+and then released.
+This should, within a few seconds, trigger a blocked condition
+and the blocking LED should come on.
+This is because your location is now within
+the geofence for the location you just saved with the learn button.
+Unless your
+vehicle is moving at the speed of light.

+You will not be able to record another waypoint until you move away from the one
+you just added (outside any geofence location).

+Of course you can manually add lat/lon data to the CSV file.
+You do not need to
+use only the learn button.
+You can do this while the flockblock.py script is
+running.
+Currently the only way to remove a waypoint is manually with a text
+editor.

 #----- install required modules and (optional) helpers
 sudo apt install python3 gpsd gpsd-clients python-is-python3 python3-geopy python3-pandas locate vim python3-gps